 What Compensation Is Available for a Permanent Total Disability?

 In 2015, the BWC paid over $400 million in PTD benefits.
-These payments are typically paid bi-weekly and are based on a percentage of the injured worker’s earnings before the injury.
+These payments are typically paid every other week and are based on a percentage of the injured worker’s earnings before the injury.
 In Ohio, workers can receive up to 66 2/3 percent of their pre-injury average weekly wage, not to exceed the state set maximum.

 Obtaining Permanent Total Disability Benefits in Ohio

 To obtain these benefits, an injured worker must file a claim with the BWC.
 The injured worker, the employer, or an authorized representative can fill out a First Report of Injury and submit this online.
-Typically, this form must include information about how the injury was sustained, as well as supporting medical documents.
-It can be necessary to appear at a hearing to discuss your injury and your claim.
+Typically, this form must include information about how the injury was sustained and supporting medical documents.
+It's necessary to appear at a hearing to discuss your injury and your claim.
 The BWC will make its initial decision within 28 days, and there are appeals options should the claim be denied.
 Once approved, payments will start immediately.

 The Ohio Disabled Workers’ Relief Fund Can Assist With Income